Copenhagen Suborbitals: Goals and records achieved

 On 3 October 2013, Copenhagen Suborbitals was awarded the "Breitling Milestone Trophy" award by Fédération Aéronautique Internationale at a ceremony in Kuala Lumpur.

 Support group

-On 5 October 2010 an independent group of space enthusiasts founded the Copenhagen Suborbitals Support group (CSS).
+In 2010, an independent group of space enthusiasts founded the Copenhagen Suborbitals Support group (CSS).
 The main purpose of this group is to "support CS economically, morally and practically in their mission".
 Within two days after its founding, CSS reached 100 members.
 November 15, 2011 marked a major milestone for CSS as 500 members was reached.
-As of early 2014, around 1000 members were recorded.
+As of early 2024, around 600 members were recorded.

 By paying a fixed monthly amount, the members of Copenhagen Suborbitals Support now cover most of the fixed costs for the project in addition to donating various forms of hardware.
 By 2015, CS was supported with £12,500 per month.